 During clinical sessions students are provided with the opportunity to treat selected patients utilizing the various methods of pain control and patient management.
 A pharmacy in the clinic reinforces teaching of Pharmacology and Therapeutics by facilitating the writing of accurate prescriptions for patients.
 Students consult with the clinical pharmacist in the management of various therapeutic problems which, can arise in patient treatment.
 They also learn to communicate with the patient's physician in order to assess medical problems and their impact on potential treatment.
-Students also have the opportunity of working closely with trained auxiliary personnel in a manner, which simulates the private practice environment standing and attend all assigned seminars and clinics in order to qualify for entry into the final year of the Comprehensive Care Program (450Y1/451Y1) in May of Third Year.
+Students also have the opportunity of working closely with trained auxiliary personnel in a manner, which simulates the private practice environment.

+During the Fall and Winter terms of Third Year the students must achieve all stated minimum numerical requirements with passing or better grade standing and attend all assigned seminars and clinics in order to qualify for entry into the final year of the Comprehensive Care Program (450Y1/451Y1) in May of Third Year.
 Refer to Third Year Clinical Requirements Handout for remedial training in the Third Year clinical programs.